CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 !!! tip

-	To check the status of your request, click Notifications (the bell icon) at the top right of the DE screen.
+	To check the status of your DOI request, click Notifications (the bell icon) at the top right of the DE screen.

 ------------------------------------------------------------------------

 ## 5. After publication

 ### 5.1.
-Get your dataset noticed.
+Get your dataset noticed:

 Metadata, the description about your data, is key to getting your dataset noticed in the world wide web.
 Search engines and bibliographic aggregators index the metadata that you create to obtain a DOI.
 Thus, it is important that you do the following: